 P2P vs. Other Form of File Sharing

 In addition to P2P, there are a few other types of file sharing.
-Similar to P2P, all of these methods have their own set of pros and cons.
+Similar to a P2P file sharing program, all of these methods have their own set of pros and cons.
 They include:

-- Email Attachments: Everybody knows how to attach a file to an email; the problem is that many files are simply too large for email providers to send.
+Everybody knows how to attach a file to an email; the problem is that many files are simply too large for email providers to send.
 Most providers have a ridiculously low threshold of size, usually less than 25 MB.
-Which really limits the type of files that can be sent to word processing docs, spreadsheets, small PDF files and low-res photographs.
+Which really limits the type of files that can be sent to word processing docs, spreadsheets, small PDF files, and low-res photographs.

 How P2P Works